 - 1/2 cup cup dairy free chocolate chips for dipping if you like

-Prepare the three 'eggs' and mix in vanilla extract.
+- Prepare the three 'eggs' and mix in vanilla extract and the extra one tablespoon water.
 Beat, by hand, for about 15 seconds.

 - Add the wet mixture to the dry mixture and mix until just combined.
 It will be a bit sticky.